-With full time study, the MSN with emphasis in Nursing Education can be completed in 18 months, and the MSN with emphasis in Nursing Administration can be completed in approximately 24 months.
+With full time study, the MSN with emphasis in Nursing Education can be completed in 18 months, and the MSN with emphasis in Nursing Leadership can be completed in approximately 24 months.
 At the graduate level, students are considered to be full time if they enroll in nine or more credit hours per semester.

 How much does the degree cost?

 For current tuition rates and fees, click here.
 Out-of-state students pay the same rate as in-state students.
 A laptop computer is required, but the university provides free systems software and upgrades related to educational requirements.

 Are there any scholarships or financial aid available?